-At the KORA All African Music Awards in 1997, Cesária Évora won the Best Artist (West Africa), Best Album, and Merit of the Jury categories.
-She was decorated with the Legion of Honor, France’s highest national award by the French President, Nicolas Sarkozy in 2010.
+At the KORA All African Music Awards in 1997, Cesária Évora won in the Best Artist (West Africa), Best Album, and Merit of the Jury categories.
+She was decorated with the Legion of Honor, France’s highest national award by French president, Nicolas Sarkozy in 2010.

 “I saw with my own eyes how food attracted children to school.
 We need to educate our children if we want our continent to prosper, but they can’t learn if they go to school hungry.”

-For a long while, Cesária Évora refused to have her name associated with any humanitarian body as an endorsement, but after witnessing in Cape Verde the impact of the School Feeding Programme of the World Food Programme (WFP) in 2003, she agreed to be named as an Ambassador against Hunger for the UN body.
-Thus becoming the first African artist to assume the role.
+For a long while, Cesária Évora refused to have her name associated with any humanitarian body as an endorsement, but after witnessing in Cape Verde the impact of the School Feeding Programme of the World Food Programme (WFP) in 2003, she agreed to being named as an Ambassador against hunger for the UN body.
+Thus becoming the first African artiste to assume the role.

 “I have no strength, no energy.
 I want you to say to my fans: forgive me, but now I need to rest.
 I infinitely regret having to stop because of illness.
 I would have wanted to give more pleasure to those who have followed me for so long.”